 A customer-centric approach

-86% of localized mobile advertising campaigns are more successful than their English language counterparts, with respect to conversions and click-throughs.
+86% of localized mobile advertising campaigns are more successful than their English-language counterparts, with respect to conversions and click-throughs.
 The effect can be attributed to the cyclical process, within which customers learn about brands, while brands are learning about their customers and how they want to be served.

 Investing in localization, therefore, provides brands with a competitive advantage, through which a customer-centric approach is taken to provide native language support, FAQs, knowledge bases, etc. The result: greater customer satisfaction and increased profits generated.

 The short of it?
 Brands seeking to outperform their competition and earn big need to find the right localization partners, and ‘go native’ when communicating with existing and potential customers.
 In fact, 86% of localized campaign creatives for mobile produced more click-throughs and conversions than their English sources.
-For companies looking to make this important investment, localization is a smart first step towards successful global expansion.
+For companies looking to make this important investment, localization is a smart first step toward successful global expansion.